cinnData/MLearning/5. Linear regression/README.md

 Irrespective of the type of predictive model, three basic methods, namely `fit`, `predict` and `score`, are available.
 The method `fit` does the training, that is, it finds the parameters of the predictive model that work best for the data.
 Here, the syntax would be:

-`mod.fit(X, y)`
+`linreg.fit(X, y)`

 Depending on the type of model, `fit` will do different jobs.
 For `linreg`, the prediction is obtained by means of a linear equation, so `fit` finds the optimal coefficients for the equation.
 This means that the model extracted is the one for which the match between the **actual target values** (the vector `y`) and the **predicted target values** (the vector `y_pred` below) is the best possible.
 If we use the linear regression default, this is operationalized by the least squares method.

-Once the model has been fitted to the data (it has been learned), the predicted values are obtained with the method `predict`:
+Once the estimator has fitted the data, the predicted values are obtained with the method `predict`:

 `y_pred = linreg.predict(X)`